MY WORLD AND WELCOME TO IT (with reservations...)

 experiment depending on both my mood and the subject matter.

+speaking.
 I believe that people who aren't harming anyone else in the process should pretty much be treated with equal respect, be free to be who they are, call themselves whatever makes them happy, use whatever public bathroom feels right, do what they love, and love whomever they wish over the age of consent.
 So I generally stay clear of poking fun at people (other than notorious douchebags, nazis, etc.)

 Beliefs and opinions are an entirely different thing.
 While all people should be treated with respect not all ideas deserve the same.
 Part of my 'doing what I love' is making fun of bad ideas.
+And sometimes even people I otherwise respect have bad days so on occasions I may feel the need to call them out as well.

 WHY A NEW STRIP?